BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 # For microk8s
 skaffold run --default-repo localhost:32000

-# OR, for minikube
-skaffold run --default-repo localhost:5000
 ```

 You can always make code changes to the frontend and then run the skaffold `run` command again to deploy the changes into the Kubernetes cluster.
 Learn more about other [skaffold developer and operations workflows](https://skaffold.dev/docs/workflows/).